SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 news&hellip; I just don't know _what_ to think:
 - On the one hand, people stupidly spending good money on a bribe for a fake vaccine card is regrettably&hellip; well, not exactly _understandable_, but at least familiar.
-- This puts the doctors and nurses doing the administration in an interesting bind:
+- This puts the doctors and nurses doing the vaccinating in an interesting 3-way bind:
   - If they outright refuse the bribe, then something annoying happens where they probably have to call the cops.
 Nobody wants cops in their clinic.
   - If they take the bribe and give the water, they've just practiced corrupt medicine and